-As part of the MIT-Nepal Initiative, we are developing advanced learning games for middle school math and science to promote STEM learning.
+We are developing advanced learning games for middle school math and science to promote STEM learning.
 The project looks beyond curriculum to explore games as a tool to learn concepts and promote critical thinking.
-This initiative is a joint collaboration between OLE Nepal, MIT instructors and students, with support from the MIT J-WEL grant in pK-12 Education Innovation 2019.

-OLE Nepal partnered with KDDI Foundation (Tokyo), CityNet (Yokohama) and Miyagi University of Education to launch robot programming education in seven public schools in Lalitpur, in collaboration with the Lalitpur Metropolitan City (LMC).
+We helped launch robot programming education in seven public schools in Lalitpur.
 Schools are provided with kits that students can use to design and build robots, which can be programmed to carry out various tasks using simple child-friendly visual programming tool.

 Digital Early Grade Reading (EGR)

-We are building age and reading-level appropriate content that early grade students can use, with or without the support of a teacher/parent.
-Our team is developing interactive digital platform to help early graders develop their basic reading and comprehension skills.
-We are also engaging middle school students to create original stories for the platform, to help young learners through the use of familiar images and word references.
+We are developing interactive digital platform to help early graders develop their basic reading and comprehension skills.
+We are creating and curating original stories for the platform, to help young learners through the use of familiar images and word references.

 Coverage and Impact